ravirahman/Secrets-API/README.md

     - `export PROTOCOL=http://`
     - `export HOSTNAME=localhost`
     - `export PORT=3000`
-    - `export LIVE_PORT=PORT` (Defaults to `PORT`.)
+    - `export LIVE_PORT=PORT` (Defaults to `PORT`)
 - `npm start`
 - Visit [http://localhost:3000](http://localhost:3000) for the Swagger-UI (or the protocol/hostname/port combination specified via environmental variables)

 ####Test
-_Note that testing will use the database specified above in `setup`_
+_Note that testing will use the database specified above in `setup` and will run all the test cases in the [test](/test) directory
 - `npm test`

 ## Design Considerations
 - Used envelope encryption to allow for password changes without having re-encrypting all secrets
-- Decided against client-side encryption (and SRP authentication) to allow for client-agnostic use via REST.
+- Decided against client-side encryption (and SRP authentication) to allow for client-agnostic use via REST
 - Only encrypts content of secret so the title is searchable
-- Used Test Driven Development to ensure that it works.
-45 Test cases are spread out across the [test](/test) directory to simulate the authentication flow and secret operations.
-It includes tests for scenarios that should result in both successful and erroneous responses.
+-
 ## Future Improvements
-- Implement secret-specific encryption key and permission structure for secrets to allow for sharing between accounts
+- Implement secret-specific encryption key and permission structure to allow for sharing of secrets between accounts
 - Search in encrypted fields (so both title and content can be encrypted)

 ## Core dependencies